csswizardry/csswizardry.github.com/_posts/2011-01-12-maximising-hit-area-for-usability.markdown

 title: Maximising hit-area for usability
 wordpress_id: 2126
 categories:
-- Usability
   - Web Development
 tags:
   - CSS
   - HTML
+show_taxonomy: true
 ---

 This post is brought to you by Captain Obvious of _The Society of Explaining the Self-Explanatory_: increasing the hit area of an object makes it easier to click...
 Please, don't let that put you off, there's more to this article than that; I _promise_.